actions-marketplace-validations/dulvui_godot4-ios-export/README.md

 # How to use
 This is the minimal example on how to use the action.
+This creates a XCode project in the destination directory defined in your `exports_presets.cfg` file.
 ```yml
 - name: Export iOS
   uses: dulvui/godot4-ios-export@v1